eric-koyanagi/openai-history-laravel/README.md

 Well...I wanted something even more simple, and I want very explicit control over what leaks into the front end.
 Using old fashion blade templates with Laravel isn't the worst option for this.

+## Running the App

+1. First, seed the schema (TODO) with `php artisan migrate`
+2. Install your API keys into .env (see `.env.example`).
+This also sets the date ranges you want to generate history for!
+3. Use the CLI command `php artisan app:get-histories` to obtain the first batch of data from OpenAI.
+This may take several minutes!
+Assuming you're on the free plan, you'll eventually get an error and will have to wait until the next day to keep going.
+4. Once it's done, `php artisan app:get-histories` will report that there's nothing left to fetch.
+5. Follow the link ('/build-page') to create a static page based on this data.
+You can really just save this page and upload it somewhere else.

 ## TODO
 `This project is still under construction...give me a few more days and there will be more here` :D